Skip to Content

 ✍️ Exercise 7: Identify the conjunctive adverb

-Underline the conjunctive adverb in each sentence and state its function (contrast, result, addition, time, etc.).
+Underline the conjunctive adverb in each sentence and state its function: contrast, result, addition, time, alternative, or condition.

 1. The exam was hard; nevertheless, she got an A.